v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 Welcome to PropertyPro

 PropertyPro is a complete property management application built with Next.js 16, React 19, and MongoDB.
+Version 3.0 adds a public marketing website with online rental applications.
 This documentation covers everything from your first install to deploying in production.

 What's in the package

-Full source code, database schema, seed data, and a self-contained PWA-ready Next.js app.
+Full source code, database schema, seed data, a PWA-ready dashboard, and a public marketing site with a rental application checkout.

 License